linto-ai/linto-stt/README.md

 docker pull lintoai/linto-platform-stt-standalone-worker:latest
 ```

-NB: You must install docker on your machine.
+NB: You must install docker and docker-compose on your machine.

 ## Configuration
 The LinSTT service that will be set-up here require KALDI models, the acoustic model and the decoding graph.
 Indeed, these models are not included in the repository; you must download them in order to run LinSTT.
 You can use our pre-trained models from here: [Downloads](https://doc.linto.ai/#/services/linstt_download).

-### Outside LinTO-Platform-STT-Service-Manager

-If you want to use our service alone without LinTO-Platform-STT-Service-Manager, you must `unzip` the files and put the extracted ones in the [shared storage](https://doc.linto.ai/#/infra?id=shared-storage).
-For example,

-1- Download the French acoustic model and the small decoding graph
+1- Download the French acoustic model and the small decoding graph (linstt.v1).
+You can download the latest version for optimal performance and you should make sure that you have the hardware requirement in terms of RAM.

 ```bash
 wget https://dl.linto.ai/downloads/model-distribution/acoustic-models/fr-FR/linSTT_AM_fr-FR_v1.0.0.zip